Department of Mathematics (University of Toronto)

-The Department of Mathematics at the University of Toronto is an academic department within the Faculty of Arts and Science at the St. George campus.
-It is located at the Bahen Centre for Information Technology.
+The Department of Mathematics at the University of Toronto is an academic department within the Faculty of Arts and Science.
+It houses undergraduate programs on the St. George campus in addition to the Graduate Department of Mathematics, composed of faculty from all three campuses: St. George, Mississauga, and Scarborough.
+It is located at the Bahen Centre for Information Technology in downtown Toronto.

-The University of Toronto was ranked first in Canada for Mathematics in 2018 by the QS World University Rankings, the Times Higher Education World University Rankings, and the Maclean's University Rankings.
+In 2018, the University of Toronto was ranked first in Canada for mathematics by the QS World University Rankings, the Times Higher Education World University Rankings, and Maclean's University Rankings.

 History

 For most of the second half of the 19th century, the University of Toronto was the only English-language university in Canada to offer programs with specializations, one being in mathematics and natural philosophy.
 The university launched its mathematics program in 1877, which became a model for the rest of Canada during the first half of the 20th century.
 The Mathematical and Physical Society was founded in 1882 as a mathematics student society.